 Sometimes it can be hard to track down ALL of the people using all the images or digital assets that you have uploaded.
 Also checking every 3 months is a little bit of a pain in the ass, so I recommend some tools for finding your images online.

-That’s where Tineye comes in again, you can get the service below and do a bulk check once off and I’m pretty sure you guaranteed a hit
+That’s where Tineye comes in again.
+You can get the service below and do a bulk check once-off, and I’m pretty sure you’re guaranteed a hit.

-The trick is to use images people will use
+The trick is to use stock image kind of photos/templates that people will use

 This tool gives you a decent amount of free credits to get started.